 Whether for a Stateside nephew or a grandchild in Australia, transferring money overseas doubles the currencies, complication and cost.
 See our Sending Money Abroad guide for best buys, including your protection if it goes wrong.

 If Christmas goods are late, you can only complain if you or the retailer specified (and can prove) it was for pre-Christmas delivery.
 Then it's a breach of contract, and you've a right to a refund.
-Though even if Christmas delivery isn’t specified, things should be delivered within a reasonable time.
+Even if Christmas delivery isn’t specified, things should be delivered within a 'reasonable time'.

 Bag 5% off ALL Christmas shopping

-While it's a little late to apply for this Christmas, this is one to remember for next year.
 Cashback credit cards pay you every time you spend on 'em.
-You grab one, set up a direct debit to repay in full every month so it's interest-free, and to boost the gain, use it for all spending instead of cash, cheques or debit cards.
+You grab one, set up a direct debit to repay in full every month so it's interest-free, and to boost the gain, use it for all spending.

 Track Santa as he delivers prezzies

 Check out this nifty site to watch Santa's progress bringing gifts for your little ones on Christmas Eve.
-Grab a mince pie and log onto NoradSanta.
+Log onto NoradSanta from 1 December and see how he's getting on.

 If a few quid more in the Xmas fund will really help, act now.
 Flogging owt via eBay usually pays best.
 Our 40+ eBay Selling Tricks guide is a crash course, from cutting eBay fees by tweaking start prices and using no-charge listing weekends, to adding extra pics with special tools.